able of Contents

 If a student has previously completed (with a grade of B or better) graduate level courses that appear to be comparable to any of the NSB course requirements (core, elective, statistics, or methodology) described on pp. 2-4, the student may request a waiver of the specified courses according to the following procedure.
 The student should first consult with the University of Massachusetts faculty member who normally teaches the course in question.
 Upon being provided with a description of the course content (preferably including the course syllabus, textbook, etc.), the faculty member will check off his/her approval or disapproval of the waiver on a form obtained from the Chair of the GOC.
 Appropriate considerations include similarity of content with the analogous U. Mass. course, breadth and depth of coverage, and how recently the student has taken the course (e.g., perhaps courses taken more than 5 years earlier should not be recommended for waiver unless the student presents evidence of having actively maintained contact with the subject matter of that discipline).
 A written request for course waiver(s) along with the appropriate course materials, faculty member's approval, and official student transcript (to verify course enrollment and grade) should then be forwarded to the Chair of the GOC.

-At the end of each academic year and when deemed necessary by the Graduate Operations Committee graduate students in the program will be evaluated with regard to their progress and standing in the program.
-This evaluation will be carried out by the Graduate Operations Committee.
+At the end of each academic year, and when deemed necessary by the Graduate Operations Committee, graduate students in the program will be evaluated with regard to their progress and standing in the program.

 Any recommendations by the Graduate Operations Committee concerning change of status or termination of students from the program will be presented to the NSB Steering Committee.
 The Steering Committee will make all recommendations concerning continuance of students in the program.